The Measurement and Calibration Toolkit

 Polling Mode

-In polling mode, data is transmitted from the ECU to the calibration engine through cyclic polling of each signal using the UPLOAD XCP command.
+Polling mode transmits data from the ECU to the calibration engine.
+The data transmits through cyclic polling of each signal using the UPLOAD XCP command.
 This operation takes place as fast as possible based on the specified sampling rate parameter.

 The measurement value for each signal added to the measurement list with the Open Measurement VI is read from the ECU.
-After the Start Measurement VI is called, the calibration engine requests the measurement value for each signal using the short upload command (0xF4) and then the ECU responds to the calibration engine with the requested data.
-Since each signal measurement requires both a request and a response, the more signals are in the measurement list, the longer it takes to complete a single measurement of all signals.
+After calling the Start Measurement VI, the calibration engine requests the measurement value for each signal.
+The request uses the short upload command (0xF4).
+The ECU then responds to the calibration engine with the requested data.
+Each signal measurement requires both a request and a response.
+If more signals are in the measurement list, the longer it takes to complete a single measurement of all signals.
 This operation continues until the Stop Measurement VI is called.

-Note Your parameter selection and settings affect the CPU usage of your system and may need to be optimized.
+Note Your parameter selection and settings might affect the CPU usage of your system.
+Consider optimizing your system if necessary.

 Figure 17.
 Polling Mode